-Collection of Contact Tracing Information
+Collection of Contact Information

 Contact tracing is a function of Public Health.
 In the event of an outbreak, the ministry may be asked by Public Health to provide a list of names and contact information (phone or e-mail address) of persons in attendance at a court location during a specific timeframe.
-To facilitate such a request, the ministry will provide an opportunity to those attending a courthouse to voluntarily offer their name and contact information upon entry.
-All information will be treated as private and confidential and destroyed after 28 days - a duration equivalent to two covid-19 incubation periods.
+To support Public Health with their contact tracing, entrance personnel will ask individuals attending a courthouse to volunteer their name and contact information upon entry.
+All information will be treated as private and confidential and destroyed after 28 days - a duration equivalent to two COVID-19 incubation periods.

-Deciding not to provide contact information will have no impact on their admissibility to the courthouse.
+Not providing contact information will have no impact on an individual's admissibility to the courthouse.